 So, can Irish Setters be around other pets that aren’t dogs?
 Probably not, and especially not when it comes to smaller animals like chickens and rabbits.

 If you do have any other animals, however, make sure that he can’t get to them.
-Pets like fish won’t be a problem, but other animals like chickens or birds can.
+Pets like fish won’t be a problem, but other animals like chickens, other birds, cats, rabbits, and small rodents can.

 What To Do When Encountered By An Aggressive Irish Setter